 If you do encounter a bear: Stay calm!
 They may appear aggressive but they are usually more interested in escaping than attacking people.
 If possible, stay where you are until the bear runs away on its own; otherwise when it moves away drop down onto all fours (this shows that you are not a threat).
 When traveling in bear country make sure that food scents are stored properly so as not to attract bears (do not store food or garbage inside vehicles).

 While you can’t go wrong with any of these amazing activities, I recommend hiking around the Maroon Bells and enjoying the wildflowers.

-Hiking Around the Maroon Bells
+Trails to Explore in the Maroon Bells

 Maroon Lake Trail

 Duration: 1 hour | Difficulty: Easy | Distance: 1 mile round trip | Trailhead: Maroon Lake

 Arguably one of the most picturesque trails, the Maroon Lake Trail is perfect for those wanting a gentle introduction to the Maroon Bells.